DMUHackers/dmuhackers-vm/README.md

 ## 2 - VM Download

-Download the latest version of the virtual machine from ADD LINK and extract the **.ova** file to a suitable location.
+[Download](https://drive.google.com/file/d/1o-y_EzPeYCUBMiLdau8EvwJYzC9xrXHl/view) the latest version of the virtual machine and extract the **.ova** file to a suitable location.

 ## 3 - Importing the VM